yaskevich/persona/README.md

 JWT_SECRET=test
 ```

-Keep in mind: before running the app one should install all necessary NodeJS modules:
+Keep in mind, before running the app one should install all necessary NodeJS modules with `npm install`

-`npm install`

 ### Web-proxy